 At the YGC Group level, all suppliers are vetted and accredited.
-As of 2022, APEC Schools, UNC, and NTC supplier and accreditation policies are still in the process of evaluating possible integration into YGC procurement.
+As of 2023, APEC Schools, UNC, and NTC supplier and accreditation policies are still in the process of evaluation for possible integration into YGC procurement.

-With 94% procurement spend on local suppliers which is a 1% reduction from the percentage in 2021, IPO directly impacts its suppliers and its schools (as the end-users of the purchased goods and services).
+In 2023, the procurement spend on local suppliers is 94% which is the same percentage declared in 2022, IPO directly impacts its suppliers and its schools (as the end-users of the purchased goods and services).
 Prices for repeat items are agreed upon beforehand with suppliers to prevent price increases due to rush orders.
 For schools not yet enrolled into the YGC Group, there is coordination with the Procurement Departments of other schools to increase the pool of potential suppliers.

-On a YGC group level, suppliers are encouraged to adopt sustainability practices, by requiring them to attest to their compliance with prescribed sustainability practices for vendors which cover social, economic, environmental and ethical criteria as part of the group wide initiatives which started in 2022.
-The sustainability attestation compliance is part of the accreditation requirements for suppliers.
+On a YGC group level, suppliers are encouraged to adopt sustainability practices, by requiring them to attest to their compliance with prescribed sustainability practices for vendors which cover social, economic, environmental and ethical criteria as part of the group wide initiatives which started in 2023.
+This sustainability attestation compliance is part of the accreditation requirements for suppliers.
 This primarily enables the profiling of the key suppliers' efforts, to measure, set goals and to improve visibility on sustainability compliance and enables easy monitoring and follow up of improvement actions.
 The initiative also includes a vendors' facilities checklist which covers the assessment of vendor's facilities to determine their capability to support and satisfy the goods or services requirements of YGC members.